MicrosoftDocs/Viva/Viva/engage/benchmarking.md

 Network administrators and corporate communicators can increase engagement, strengthen connections, and improve their benchmark metrics for Network Analytics by applying these best practices in their network.

-- Assign a peer as a corporate communicator to help moderate engagement across your organization.
+- Assign a peer as a [_corporate communicator_](/viva/engage/eac-key-admin-roles-permissions) to help moderate engagement across your organization.

-- Assign additional leaders.
+- Assign [additional leaders](/viva/engage/leadership-identification).
 Content posted by leaders tends to have higher engagement.

-- Make a post about campaigns on your Storyline to boost engagement.
+- Create posts about campaigns on your storyline to boost engagement.

-- Create posts about popular themes on your Storyline to boost engagement.
+- Create posts about popular themes on your storyline to boost engagement.

 - Manage your campaigns to increase employee engagement.